I'm a Tennessee-based freelance writer with a passion for true crime, a thirst for knowledge, and an obsession with lists.

-Kristin Rossum had a drug problem and a boyfriend, neither of which her husband Greg approved.
-She staged her husband's death to look like a suicide but most said it looked like a scene out of the movie American Beauty.
+Kristin Rossum had a drug problem and a boyfriend, neither of which her husband Greg approved of.
+She staged her husband's death to look like a suicide, but most said it looked like a scene out of the movie American Beauty.
 Now she's serving life without parole in a California Prison.

 13. Dorothea Puente of Sacramento, Calfornia

-She may have looked like someone's grandmother but Dorothea Puenta had bodies in the yard of her boarding house.
+She may have looked like someone's grandmother, but Dorothea Puente had bodies in the yard of her boarding house.
 Dorothea would murder her residents in order to collect their social security checks.
 She was sentenced to life in prison.
 She published a cookbook before dying of natural causes in 2011.

 14. Melinda Loveless of New Albany, Indiana

-Melinda Loveless was a lesbian and so twelve year-old Shanda Sharer.
-When Shanda starts dating Melinda's ex-girlfriend, Melinda is outraged.
-She publicly declares her desire to kill Shanda.
-Melinda followed through, murdering Shanda with the help of her friends and today is serving a 60 year prison sentence.
+Melinda Loveless was a lesbian, and so was 12-year-old Shanda Sharer.
+When Shanda started dating Melinda's ex-girlfriend, Melinda was outraged.
+She publicly declared her desire to kill Shanda.
+Melinda followed through, murdering Shanda with the help of her friends.
+Today, she is serving a 60-year prison sentence.